With so much great advice buzzing around the Etsy community, it’s a bit of a challenge to narrow it down to the top 9. How’d I

 Take this iPhone Photography Course on Skillshare; it’s amazing AND you can take it for free.

-Skillshare is offering an EXCLUSIVE three free months of Skillshare Premium (instead of ONE month!!!) to YOU, my lovely reader.
+Skillshare is offering an EXCLUSIVE two free months of Skillshare Premium (instead of ONE month!!!) to YOU, my lovely reader.

 Luckily, you don’t necessarily need an expensive camera to capture beautiful product images.

 “I used a point-and-shoot camera on a tripod that captured natural lighting for my first three years of selling on Etsy and had great success,”says Jenny Nemlekar of jennyndesign.